Summer Stargazing Nights - Live Streamed

 - $5 Suggested Donation per person 5 years and older

-Catch up on all the awesome things happening this week in space including, the first crew supported launch from the United States, Venus departs the night sky, and ISS passes for this week in: A Celebration of Space
+Catch up on all the awesome things happening this week in space including, the first crew supported launch from the United States in almost two decades, Cometr SWAN's fading, a remote Milky Way event, and ISS passes for this week in: A Celebration of Space

 Check out our page on Visiting Frosty Drew Observatory to learn more about what to expect at the Observatory and better help you prepare for your visit.